Home / Support / Facilities

 Frequently Asked Questions:

-Is The Art League Relocating?
+Has The Art League Relocated?
 Yes and no.

 No: Our offices, gallery, and other classrooms will remain at The Torpedo Factory.

 Why?
-The Madison Annex building has been sold and is pending redevelopment in late summer 2024.
+The Madison Annex building was sold and is pending redevelopment in early 2026.

-Who are you working with?
-We are collaborating with extensive team comprised of the Alexandria Economic Development Partnership, the City of Alexandria, Cole & Denny Architects, Tartan Properties, Ed Lash of JiL Group, and The Art League’s Board of Directors and staff to create a new classroom home for the League.
+This relocation was made possible through collaboration with the Alexandria Economic Development Partnership (AEDP), the Industrial Development Authority (IDA), the City of Alexandria, Carr America, Cole & Denny Architects, Tartan Properties, Ed Lash / JiL Group, and The Art League’s Board, staff, donors, and community.

 Your help is needed to support The Art League’s future!